Acts 28

 People in this chapter

-Malta is not Jerusalem.
-It is not Antioch or Ephesus or any city where Paul has churches waiting for him.
-It is an island south of Sicily1, inhabited by people Luke calls “barbarians” - literally, non-Greek speakers, outsiders to the covenant.
+Malta is an island south of Sicily, far from Jerusalem, Antioch, and Ephesus, with no churches waiting for Paul.
+Its people are what Luke calls “barbarians” - literally, non-Greek speakers, outsiders to the covenant.
 And yet these pagans, these barbarians, show Paul “no little kindness.”
 They kindle a fire against the cold.
 They receive him.
 The gospel has a way of breaking through the thickest walls, opening the hardest hearts.

 Acts 28:7-10Healings on the Island